Einstein Structure of Four-Manifolds: Acknowledgments

 \section{Acknowledgments}

 We are deeply grateful to Prof. Youngjoo Chung for his help on the solution of differential equations.
+HSY thanks Jongmin Park for his help on some calculations in Section 5.
 This work was supported by the National Research Foundation of Korea (NRF) with grant numbers NRF-2019R1A2C1007396 (KK) and NRF-2018R1D1A1B0705011314 (HSY).
 JH was supported by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (NRF-2020R1A6A1A03047877) and NRF-2020R1A2C1014371.
 We acknowledge the hospitality at APCTP where part of this work was done.